phoenixframework/phoenix/D_controllers.md

 Phoenix allows us to change formats on the fly with the `format` query string parameter.
 To make this happen, Phoenix requires an appropriately named view and an appropriately named template in the correct directory.

-As an example let's take the `PageController` index action from a newly generated app.
+As an example, let's take the `PageController` index action from a newly generated app.
 Out of the box, this has the right view, `PageView`, the right templates directory, `/web/templates/page`, and the right template for rendering HTML, `index.html.eex`.

-The freshly created controller `web/controllers/page_controller.ex` has the default index.

 ```elixir
 def index(conn, _params) do